Ajuna-Solution/AjunaChain/README.md

 ## 🚀 Introduction

-**AetSoftVerse** is an immersive, decentralized Metaverse platform where users can explore, interact, and transact in a virtual world.
+**AjunaVerse** is an immersive, decentralized Metaverse platform where users can explore, interact, and transact in a virtual world.
 It leverages blockchain technology for ownership, transparency, and verifiable scarcity of digital assets.

 **Key Features:**